-As the lessons learned from the LabCorp and Quest Dianostic’s patient data hacks fade from our collective memory, we must remember that attacks on corporate health systems and government networks are occurring with greater frequency and impact.
-Breaches due to third-party vendors being given too much access to systems, networks, and applications have resulted in the exposure of millions of patient data files – and the number of instances is going up.
+As the lessons learned from the LabCorp and Quest Diagnostic’s patient data hacks fade from our collective memory, we must remember that attacks on corporate health systems and government networks are occurring with greater frequency and impact.
+Data breaches due to third-party vendors being given too much access to systems, networks, and applications have resulted in the exposure of millions of patient data files – and the number of instances is going up.

-There are four actions every healthcare organization should take to avoid third-party data breaches.
+There are four actions every healthcare organization should take to prevent third-party data breaches.
 They are:

 Given the obvious risks in granting a third-party vendor access to your enterprise means due diligence should be a centerpiece of your defense strategy.
 A vendor security risk assessment must be part of the new vendor acquisition and contracting process.
 That assessment should involve a vetting process that occurs both before and after contract signing.
 Having a process to regularly review vendors should include understanding changes in their security posture, financial condition, and other risk factors.
 A program of continual assessment (annually is sufficient) will keep your vendors on their toes and you informed of any emerging risks.

 Sharing credentials is the cardinal sin of most compliance regulations and is a definite no-no. While it may be convenient to assign a vendor to a single account, shared credentials make it impossible to attribute a root cause to any damaging action or activity.
 So, if you are managing vendor credentials in your internal directory services, you may want to consider delegating this to your vendor rep since they have more day-to-day knowledge of their employees’ status.
 Plus, it keeps you from having to sync up lists frequently to prevent terminated vendor employees from having access to your systems.